zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for a Modbus read FIFO queue response.

-   :c: The connection.
+   :param c: The connection.

-   :headers: The headers for the modbus function.
+   :param headers: The headers for the modbus function.

-   :fifos: The register values read from the FIFO queue on the device.
+   :param fifos: The register values read from the FIFO queue on the device.

 .. _plugin-zeek-mqtt: